 - School or Home Visits

-Once these additional assessments are done, The McCarton Center will meet with you again and recommend a treatment plan.
+Once these additional assessments are complete, The McCarton Center will meet with parents again and recommend a treatment plan.

 Many children who are having difficulties in school, behaviorally and/or academically, are referred to The McCarton Center.
-In addition to a cognitive evaluation, often a school visit is necessary to actually see the child’s performance in a classroom environment.
-These visits are done by Dr. McCarton or the psychologist who performed the educational/cognitive evaluation.
+In addition to a cognitive evaluation, often a school visit is necessary to observe the child’s performance in a classroom environment.
+These visits are conducted by Dr. McCarton or the licensed psychologist who performed the educational/cognitive evaluation.